Creator Questions: Getting started

 If you feel that your project does meet our rules, you can submit an appeal for reconsideration.

-A project may be suspended if our Integrity team uncovers evidence that it is in violation of one or more of Kickstarter's rules, including:
+A project may be suspended if our Integrity team uncovers evidence that it is in violation of Kickstarter's rules, including:

-Projects may also be suspended if they chose to 'Launch Now' but, on closer inspection, do not fall within our rules.
+Projects may also be suspended if they were approved through 'Launch Now' but, on closer inspection, do not fall within our rules.